 While it is still tough to get a meeting, prospecting success is now measured by the meeting to opportunity ratio, not just volume of meetings.
 Sales leaders want their sellers to be focused on winnable opportunities, so sales people need to be qualifying prospects throughout the entire sales cycle.

 We especially need to be qualifying during initial conversations with a prospect.
 Some prospects will be actively seeking a solution you provide while others will be totally satisfied with their status quo.
 Figure out where they lie on the spectrum.

 If you bring a qualification perspective to your prospecting efforts, you will likely end up with fewer meetings.
 But you will only be scheduling highly qualified meetings with a real possibility the prospect will become a client or customer.

 While there are general guidelines for what works and what does not, it is still important to remember that each company faces unique challenges at the top of the funnel.
 Your cadence, messaging, channels, and how you use the channels will need to be A/B tested.
-Keep these guidelines in mind and use it as a base to build a prospecting process that works for your sales team.
+Keep these guidelines in mind and use it as a base to build a sales prospecting process that works for your sales team.

 Want proven sales prospecting techniques to share with your team?
 Check out this comprehensive sales prospecting resource, based on our analysis of 100,000 sales calls.